Keeley-Hammond/site-v2/pages/articles/2017-06-29-on-breaking-things/index.md

 layout: post
 path: "/on-breaking-things/"
 category: "technicalthursday"
 description: "One of my first forays into code happened because I didn’t want to pay for airport wifi.
 It was Chicago, specifically, one of the last airports where Boingo still has a stronghold over the “first 30 minutes are free, all other minutes thereafter will be $50 each” airport internet market.
-There was a part of me that was furious over the idea of paying for internet and - after signing up for the free 30 minutes - started Googling around looking for a way to get around it."
+There was a part of me that was furious over the idea of..."
 ---

 One of my first forays into code happened because I didn’t want to pay for airport wifi.